For breach counsel, panels & insurers

 Expert witness

-Our senior practitioners accept expert witness instructions.
+Senior practitioners accept expert witness instructions.
 Duty-of-the-expert understood, evidence-first, comfortable under cross-examination.

 Panel arrangements